 Importantly, this experiment demonstrated how motion tracking can be beneficial to the study of unconscious processes.
 Unlike keyboard responses, which are one-dimensional and mark the outcome of the decision process, the reaching measure allows tracking the decision as it unfolds (Dotan et al., 2019; Freeman et al., 2011).
 Evidence that the decision occurs during the movement and not before is provided by the reaching onset and reaching duration measurements.
 Had the decision been made before the reaching was initiated, the prime-target congruency would have been expected to influence the onsets, which was not the case.
 Instead, a difference was found between the durations of the movements, confirming the assumption that the decision process coincides with the movement.
 Indeed, monitoring the decision process allows to capture interesting events such as changes of mind and online corrections of response, which were not expressed in the averaged trajectories.
 As expected, such indecisive behavior was more frequent in the incongruent condition (though not to a high degree).
-Subsequent iterations of this experiment could incorporate a different approach for quantifying changes of mind by counting the number of transitions between clockwise and counterclockwise movements.
-This method holds the potential to yield a more precise depiction of the number of changes that occur in each trial.
 Chane of mind behavior is particularly interesting in priming experiments because it might reflect a strong conflict between the prime and the target.
 An additional advantage of this measure is that it unravels the otherwise hidden regrets and self-corrections during the trial, leading to a lower number of incorrect responses, as was indeed found in the reaching session compared with the keyboard one (though notably, there more trials were excluded due to early or late responses).